efmkoene/efmkoene.github.io/_posts/2025-08-1-Square_root_Kalman_filter.md

 $$

 ### Sequential implementation of square root filter III -- independent of H
-In the two sequential schemes, we have to re-apply $\mathbf{H}$ to the updated mean and covariance matrix.
-We can consider an alternative scheme that is free of such re-application of $\mathbf{H}$ which is, for example, of interest when $\mathbf{H}$ is expensive to re-compute.
-The scheme rests on the observation that
+In the two sequential schemes, we have to apply $\mathbf{H}$ to the updated mean and covariance matrix as each measurement comes in, so $m$ times in serial.
+We can consider an alternative scheme that is free of such re-application of $\mathbf{H}$ which is, for example, of interest when $\mathbf{H}$ is expensive to compute in serial but cheap(er) to compute in parallel.
+The scheme rests on the fact that
 $[\mathbf{H}]_i\mathbf{Z}^{(i-1)}=[\mathbf{H}\mathbf{Z}^{(i-1)}]_i$,
 and that by applying $\mathbf{H}$ to eq. \eqref{eq:Zupdate} we have an expression depending only on factors including $\mathbf{H}\mathbf{Z}^{(i-1)}$.
 The same holds for the mean update.
 We again start with $\mathbf{Z}^{(0)}=\mathbf{Z}_b$, $\mathbf{x}^{(0)}=\mathbf{x}_b$ but now also write $\mathbf{Y}^{(0)}=\mathbf{H}\mathbf{Z}_b$ and $\mathbf{y}^{(0)}=\mathbf{H}\mathbf{x}_b$.
 Then,